Meet Our Board members

 JERRY BUTLER, Board Member

-Jerry is a retired engineer, who during his 40+ year career became a principal in two design firms (one small, one national) and was instrumental in leading both to new heights.
-Following retirement, Jerry moved to Fountain Hills full-time in 1999 to enjoy the ambiance provided by its dark skies.
-Since then he has tirelessly applied his design experiences to advance a variety of community causes.
+Jerry moved to Fountain Hills in 1999 after a 40+ year engineering career, serving as a principal in a national design firm.
 Recognizing that success begins with careful planning, he immersed himself in the Town’s 2005 strategic planning process, later serving on its first Strategic Planning Advisory Commission.
-In 2018 his many Fountain Hills’ accomplishments were acknowledged when he was inducted into the Lower Verde River Hall of Fame.
-In addition to being on the Board of Directors to promote and develop the Dark Sky Discovery Center, Jerry also serves on the Board of Directors of the Fountain Hills Cultural and Civic Association and the Fountain Hills Sanitary District.
+In 2018, his many Fountain Hills accomplishments were acknowledged when he was inducted into the Lower Verde River Hall of Fame.
+In addition to being on the Board of Directors to promote and develop IDSDC, Jerry also serves on the Board of Directors of the Fountain Hills Cultural and Civic Association and the Fountain Hills Sanitary District.